webapp-builders/groundwork/README.md

 **Though you _did not see_ any directories, you CAN access the shared directory:<br>** Access the shared directory by typing `cd /vagrant`<br>
-  * This may feel counter-intuative.
+  * This may feel counter-intuitive.
 You just tried listing directories by tying `ls` and there were no results.
   * Still, you **_CAN CHANGE INTO THE SHARED DIRECTORY_** by typing `cd /vagrant`.
 "vagrant" is the default name given to your shared directory (specified at setup).